fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/03_tour_c_catalogue.md

 ## Multiple minimal solutions

-The <k>catalogue</k> construct is the first that allows to define MCDPs that have multiple minimal solutions.
-To see this, let's expand the model in [](#code:model3) to include a few more models and one more resource,
+The <k>catalogue</k> construct is the first construct we encountered that allows to define MCDPs that have *multiple minimal solutions*.
+To see this, let's expand the model in [](#code:model3) to include a few more models and one more resource, <rname>cost</rname>.
-<rname>cost</rname>.

 <center>
     <pre class='mcdp' id='catalogue2'